-Personal Development (PSHE) and Enrichment Subject Course Content PSHE stands for personal, social and health education.
-Within this course, the following things will be covered throughout KS4: Health and Wellbeing - including physical, mental and social health Relationships - including sex education Living in the Wider World - including financial capability Enrichment covers topics such as: careers, finance and study skills.
-Personal Development (PSHE) in KS4 allows students to further develop their knowledge and understanding of a wide range of themes, as well as consider Where does this Course how a variety of topics impact others.
-Personal Development is not externally lead? assessed but rather designed to equip students with the knowledge, skills and understanding they need to lead confident, healthy, safe, successful and purposeful lives.
+Subject Personal Development (PSHE) Course Content PSHE stands for personal, social and health education.
+Within this course, the following things will be covered throughout KS4: Health and Wellbeing - including physical, mental and social health Relationships - including sex education Living in the Wider World - including financial capability Where does this Course lead?
+Personal Development (PSHE) in KS4 allows students to further develop their knowledge and understanding of a wide range of themes, as well as consider how a variety of topics impact others.
+Personal Development is not externally assessed but rather designed to equip students with the knowledge, skills and understanding they need to lead confident, healthy, safe, successful and purposeful lives.
 Students are able to share their views and opinions, and become more self-confident both in and outside of the classroom.
 Personal Development forms an integral part of our commitment to developing our students holistically, and gives students an understanding of our school virtues (ambition, curiosity, confidence, empathy, resilience, respect and integrity) and how to demonstrate these.
-Enrichment allows students to explore a variety of different topics and enables students to develop their skills, broaden their experiences and prepare them for future success.
-Visits / Coursework / There are opportunities throughout the duration of KS4 but no specialist Specialist Requirements requirements exist.
-How parents/carers can Discuss the topics covered in the PSHE curriculum with your child, including extended learning tasks. help Discuss current affairs and news articles with your child.
-Discuss their aspirations and life goals with them, including choice of possible career.
+Visits / Coursework / Specialist Requirements There are opportunities throughout the duration of KS4 but no specialist requirements exist.
+How parents/carers can help Discuss the topics covered in the PSHE curriculum with your child, including extended learning tasks.
+Discuss current affairs and news articles with your child.
+Discuss aspirations and life goals, including education and career pathways.
 Assessment Assessment will be internal and not externally awarded.

-Guides / Support

-Materials / Websites
+Guides / Support Materials / Websites PSHE Association